inscrib3/flux/README.md

 "D": shortcut for Deploy, signalling the following data is to define a new token.

 "[BASE26 ENCODED TICKER]": human readable ticker name, encoded as described in General Rules.

-"[ID]": the arbitray ID for the ticker from 0 - 999999 as unsigned integer.
-"0" semantically signals that there is no ID assigned (note that ticker:ID must be unique).

 "[OUTPUT]": the index as unsigned integer of the output containing the address/pubkey of the beneficiary